PostHog/posthog.com/contents/blog/clickhouse-vs-snowflake.md

 ### Differences in query optimization & speed

-This time, let’s start with ClickHouse.
 ClickHouse has three significant optimizations that make querying aggregate computations efficient: (i) materialized views, (ii) specialized engines, and (iii) vectorized query execution.

 - **Materialized views:** Materialized views are independent tables derived from other table data generated at some specific point in time.
 Unlike databases like Postgres, ClickHouse's materialized views are constantly re-generated in the background after new data is inserted.
 While materialized views are delayed because most of ClickHouse's use cases involve aggregate, analytical data, the delay doesn’t pose a problem.